Centre for East and South East Asian Studies (ACE), Lund University

 He later became Assistant Professor of Political Science at Forman Christian College in Lahore, and at COMSATS Institute of Information Technology in Islamabad.
-In 2013, his dissertation is republished as a book in the Heidelberg University Series in South Asian and Comparative Studies.
+In 2013, his dissertation is republished by Samskriti, New Delhi, as a book in the Heidelberg University Series in South Asian and Comparative Studies.
 More information about the book.

 The book seeks to explain why the military intervenes in Pakistan’s politics.
 Ejaz argues that it intervenes in Pakistan’s politics for its own political interests.
 The military instrumentalizes its political power to maximize its economic interests as an independent actor.
 Moreover, the present study has, quite contrary to the existing structuralist, legitimist, path-dependent, generalist, instrumentalist and conspiracy works on Pakistan’s politics and the state, posited that it is the military agency, not structure/culture, which causes a coup/intervention.

 Elizabeth Williams Ørberg (photo to the right) was a student on the Masters Programme in Asian Studies at ACE during the period 2005–07, and she wrote a Master thesis entitled ”The ‘Paradox’ of Being Young in New Delhi.
 Urban Middle Class Youth Negotiations with Popular Indian Film”.
 The thesis is published as a working paper on the Internet, go for it.

 Since 2009, Elizabeth Williams Ørberg is a PhD candidate at the Dept. of Anthropology, Archaeology and Linguistics, Aarhus University, Denmark.
 Her doctoral dissertation project is entitled ”